How to Invest

 Rare stamps, coins and books are not liquid in the traditional sense; they need to find collectors and investors ready to buy.
 This prevents panic buying and selling and helps keep your investment safe.
 But when you are ready to liquidate your portfolio we offer you structured exit options to sell your stamps, coins or books and realise your return.
 These include:

-Please note that we charge no management, insurance or valuation fees and store your assets in our secure vaults absolutely FREE for the duration of your investment.
+Please note that we charge no management or insurance fees.
 Instead we take a percentage share as our commission (variable depending on length and type of portfolio) but only on any profit that is made – so if there is no profit, there is no charge at all.